 No more than 6 units of independent study may be applied toward a Master of Arts, Master of Science, or Doctor of Liberal Arts.
-No more than 6 credits of independent study may be applied toward a certificate program which requires 19 units of credit or more.
-No more than 3 credits of independent study may be applied toward a certificate program which requires 18 units of credit or less.
+No more than 6 credits of independent study may be applied toward a certificate program that requires 19 units of credit or more.
+No more than 3 credits of independent study may be applied toward a certificate program that requires 18 units of credit or less.

 ACTRAC, the accelerated study option in University College, is available in most undergraduate majors and selected other courses for qualified students.
-Students choosing ACTRAC may receive one additional credit in a designated 300- or 400-level course by arranging with the instructor to do additional reading, research, and writing.
-ACTRAC requirements include admission to a University College undergraduate degree program, successful completion of at least 12 credits, completion of a college-level English composition course with a grade of B or better, 3.0 minimum grade point average, and University College verification and authorization.
+Students choosing ACTRAC may receive one additional credit in a designated 300- or 400-level course by arranging with the instructor to do additional reading, research and writing.
+ACTRAC requirements include admission to a University College undergraduate degree program, successful completion of at least 12 credits, completion of a college-level English composition course with a grade of B or better, 3.0 minimum GPA, and University College verification and authorization.
 Students are charged tuition for 4 credits for an ACTRAC course.

-A minor in University College consists of a minimum of 15 units of authorized course work in selected academic disciplines or interdisciplinary programs in University College.
+A minor in University College consists of a minimum of 15 units of authorized course work in select academic disciplines or interdisciplinary programs in University College.
 The course requirements for a minor are determined by each department or program.
-At least 9 units must be advanced course work (300-level or above), and at least 6 of the 9 units in advanced course work must be completed at University College.
+At least 9 units must be advanced course work (300 level or above), and at least 6 of the 9 units in advanced course work must be completed at University College.
 A maximum of 3 units of transfer credit may be applied to the minor.
 A minor is available only to students admitted to a University College Bachelor of Science degree program.
 Course work taken as part of the minor may fulfill distribution requirements, but at least 9 units must be distinct from the major.
 Only courses receiving a grade of C- or higher will be applied to the minor.
-In order to be awarded the minor, students must earn a cumulative grade point average of 3.0 or higher in all courses taken toward the minor.
-To declare a minor, students must submit a completed "Minor" form to an academic adviser in University College before beginning the final semester.
+In order to be awarded the minor, students must earn a cumulative GPA of 3.0 or higher in all courses taken toward the minor.
+To declare a minor, students must submit a completed Minor form to an academic adviser in University College before beginning the final semester.

 Students may receive a total of 15 units of advanced placement credit from standardized placement tests that were completed prior to being admitted to a University College undergraduate degree program.
 Units earned through advanced placement may apply toward University College distribution requirements.
-In order to receive advanced placement credit, submit official score reports from Advanced Placement Examinations, College Board Achievement and Aptitude Tests, the International Baccalaureate (higher levels), and British A-level examinations.
+In order to receive advanced placement credit, students should submit official score reports from Advanced Placement Examinations, College Board Achievement and Aptitude Tests, the International Baccalaureate (higher levels), and British A-level examinations.
 The combined total number of units accepted in transfer credit for online courses, College-Level Examination Program, Advanced Placement, and International Baccalaureate may not exceed 30.

 A permanent record of courses, grades and credit for each student is maintained in the Office of Student Records, which will issue official transcripts upon written authorization by the student.
-Transcript requests must include student's name, student number, date of birth, and approximate dates of attendance.
+Transcript requests must include the student's name, student number, date of birth and approximate dates of attendance.
 Student records may be reviewed online on WebSTAC.
 The Family Educational Rights and Privacy Act of 1974 (FERPA) provides current and former students of the university with specific rights of access to and control over their student record information.
 A copy of the university policies and procedures regarding educational records and the release of student record information may be obtained from the Office of Student Records.

-All University College students are governed by the University Student Judicial Code to ensure "the protection of the campus community and the maintenance of an environment conducive to learning and inquiry."
-Among the forms of misconduct covered in the University Student Judicial Code is academic misconduct, "including, but not limited to, cheating, plagiarism, fabrication of data or records, unpermitted collaboration on assignments, misrepresentation of student status, résumé falsification, or otherwise violating the Academic Integrity Policy.
+All University College, students are governed by the University Student Judicial Code to ensure "the protection of the campus community and the maintenance of an environment conducive to learning and inquiry."
+Among the forms of misconduct covered in the University Student Judicial Code is academic misconduct "including, but not limited to, cheating, plagiarism, fabrication of data or records, unpermitted collaboration on assignments, misrepresentation of student status, résumé falsification, or otherwise violating the Academic Integrity Policy.
 Knowingly making false allegations of academic misconduct against any student will itself be considered a form of academic misconduct."

-All University College undergraduate students — part-time, full-time, degree-seeking, and non-degree — are governed by the Undergraduate Student Academic Integrity Policy and the University College Undergraduate Student Academic Integrity Policy.
-If a student subject to the Washington University Undergraduate Student Academic Integrity Policy is alleged to have committed a violation of academic integrity, the case will generally be reviewed by the school or college in which the class is listed and taught, not the school in which the student is enrolled, though all violations and sanctions will also be reported to the student's college of enrollment.
+All University College undergraduate students — part-time, full-time, degree-seeking and non-degree — are governed by the Undergraduate Student Academic Integrity Policy and the University College Undergraduate Student Academic Integrity Policy.
+If a student subject to the Washington University Undergraduate Student Academic Integrity Policy is alleged to have committed a violation of academic integrity, the case will generally be reviewed by the school or college in which the class is listed and taught and not by the school in which the student is enrolled, although all violations and sanctions will also be reported to the student's college of enrollment.
 All allegations of violations of academic integrity concerning visiting students in University College, whether during the summer or academic year, should be referred to the academic integrity officer in University College and are exceptions to the above rule.
-Violations of the Undergraduate Student Academic Integrity Policy include plagiarism, cheating on an examination, copying or collaborating on assignments without permission, fabrication or falsification of data or records, and other forms of deceit, dishonesty, or inappropriate conduct.
+Violations of the Undergraduate Student Academic Integrity Policy include plagiarism, cheating on an examination, copying or collaborating on assignments without permission, fabrication or falsification of data or records, and other forms of deceit, dishonesty, and inappropriate conduct.
 Please refer to the detailed Undergraduate Student Academic Integrity Policy at Washington University for definitions and examples of each of these categories.

 All University College graduate students are subject to the Graduate School Academic and Professional Integrity Policy for Graduate Students and the University College Graduate Student Academic and Professional Integrity Policy.
 If a student enrolled in a graduate program administered through University College takes a course through University College and is accused of an academic integrity violation in that course, the student will be subject to the University College Graduate Student Academic and Professional Integrity Policy.
 Note that those students enrolled in another graduate or professional school at Washington University will be subject to the academic and professional integrity policies and procedures applicable to their respective school.
 For example, if a student enrolled in the Graduate School also takes a course through University College and is accused of an academic integrity violation in that course, the student will be subject to the Graduate School Academic and Professional Integrity Policy for Graduate Students.
-Violations of the Graduate Student Academic and Professional Integrity Policy include plagiarism and other misappropriation of the work of another, cheating, copying or collaborating on assignments without permission, fabrication or falsification of data or records, research misconduct, obstruction of the academic activities of another, abuse of confidentiality, and other forms of deceit, dishonesty, or inappropriate conduct.
+Violations of the Graduate Student Academic and Professional Integrity Policy include plagiarism and other misappropriation of the work of another, cheating, copying or collaborating on assignments without permission, fabrication or falsification of data or records, research misconduct, obstruction of the academic activities of another, abuse of confidentiality, and other forms of deceit, dishonesty, and inappropriate conduct.
 Professional integrity violations consist of behavior that is inconsistent with ethical standards in the professional roles for which the student is being trained that are not covered by policies governing academic integrity.
 Please refer to the detailed Graduate School Academic and Professional Integrity Policy for Graduate Students for definitions and examples of each of these categories.